-13 For establishments with more than 20 employees the range of tolerance is +/- 5 %, for establishments with up to 20 employees +/- 1.
+13 For establishments with more than 20 employees the range of tolerance is $\pm 1/-5$ %, for establishments with up to 20 employees $\pm 1/-1$.

-- For the IAB Establishment Panel a project-specific control of all the interviews that have been conducted takes place through the extensive ex-post data validation and follow-up telephone surveys (cf. in detail Chapter 6). - In addition, there are random checks of the interviewers' work in other projects.
+- For the IAB Establishment Panel a project-specific control of all the interviews that have been conducted takes place through the extensive ex-post data validation and follow-up telephone surveys (cf. in detail Chapter 6).
+In order to make sure that interviews that are correct right from the start will be considered for checks, an additional random-based control was inroduced.
+The interviews of the interviewers with more than 50 interviews are checked with a control rate of at least 25 % each.
+The interviews of the interviewers with up to 50 interviews are checked with a control rate of at least 10 % each. - In addition, there are random checks of the interviewers' work in other projects.
 This routine monitoring takes place at the individual interviewer level, so that any erroneous or incorrect work by interviewers can be recognised as early as possible and independently of any specific study.
 Kantar checks at least 10 % of all the interviews held every year as standard.
 Thus amongst other things, the interviewee stated in each case is subsequently asked by mail, by phone or also face-to-face whether, when and with whom the interview took place and how long it lasted.
 If the checks give cause to doubt the quality of an interviewer's work, this interviewer is asked to provide a written comment.
 The interviewer is given further training as appropriate or in serious cases he runs the risk of reduced fees, or even of leaving the interviewer staff.
 If an interviewer becomes conspicious during a routine check, also his faultless questionnaires get checked in project specific controls as mentioned above.